-- Have a walking meeting or schedule your meeting in a location that requires a short walk.
+- Schedule your meeting in a location that requires a short walk.

 - If you've been sitting for a while, stand up or take a quick walk, even if it's just throughout the house.

 Formal exercise is important, but exercise alone can't offset the amount of sitting we do during the day.
-Choosing to move throughout the day burns bonus calories and ultimately helps you get healthier.
+Choosing to move throughout the day burns calories and helps you get healthier.

-- Play tag with your kids
+- Play tag with your kids.

-- Wash the windows
+- Wash the windows.

-- Carry your groceries from the store and into your home
+- Carry your groceries from the store and into your home.

-- Dig out the hula hoop
+- Dig out the hula hoop.

 - Hear your favorite song?
-Dance!
+Break into a dance.